TempoDev/Cave-Breaker/README.md

 ## License

-This project is licensed under the EPITECH license
+This project is licensed under the EPITECH license.
+Don't copy or use the content.